RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Count_of_CVEs_by_EPSS.md

         1.  use a Log scale on the Y axis
         2.  plot only for EPSS \>= 0.01, and use a linear y-axis
     3. The plot shows
-        1.  the count of CVEs above the EPSS value for the given thresholds - because we will fix CVEs **above** an EPSS value, and we want to see **how many we would need to fix based on the EPSS value**
+        1.  the count of CVEs above the EPSS value for the given thresholds - because we will remediate CVEs **above** an EPSS value, and we want to see **how many we would need to remediate based on the EPSS value**
         2. All CVEs ~220K (our enterprise environment will contain a subset of these)
     4. We can see that below EPSS score of approximately 0.1, there's a significant increase in the count of CVEs for All CVEs, and Exploit